io7lab/IO7F32/README.md

-# IO7 Foundation for ESP32
+# IO7 Framework for ESP32

 This is a part of io7 IOT Platform https://github.com/io7lab to help build an IOT device.